msfjarvis/msfjarvis.dev/content/posts/my-dagger-story.md

 >- Dagger can feel like a lot of boilerplate but some clever techniques can mitigate that.

-Because the Dagger documentation wasn't helpful, I didn't realise that a `Provides` annotated method and an `@Inject`ed constructor was an either-or situation and I didn't need to write both for a class to be injectable.
+Because the Dagger documentation wasn't helpful, I didn't realise that a @Provides annotated method and an @Inject'ed constructor was an either-or situation -- I didn't need to write both for a class to be injectable.
 Sasikanth [with the rescue again](https://github.com/msfjarvis/viscerion/pull/214#discussion_r361800427).

 >- Writing `inject` methods for every single class can feel like a drag because it is.